windoze/esparrier/README.md

 * The USB remote wakeup may not work because the standard forbids a suspended device consume too much current but this program needs much more than the standard says to keep Wi-Fi connected.
 I still haven't figured out how to keep the program running with the current <2.5mA.
 Of course you can choose a board with external power source such as a battery, but it seems to be an overkill.
 * The program can accept inputs only **after** the board successfully connects to the WiFi and Barrier server, it may be too late to use the board as a USB keyboard/mouse in BIOS/EFI, some main board that has always-on USB ports may work, but I haven't tested it, or you can use a USB hub that can supply power even if the host is off.
 * The watchdog will reset the board if it doesn't receive heartbeat from the Barrier server, or the program itself runs out of control and doesn't process the heartbeat, for the number of seconds defined in `WATCHDOG_TIMEOUT` environment variable.
 The default watchdog timeout is 15 seconds, as the default Barrier heartbeat interval is 5 seconds, you may need to change the watchdog timeout if the Barrier server has a long heartbeat interval.
-* The clipboard sharing function can be achieved with a [ClipSync app](https://github.com/windoze/clip-sync), or the OS's built-in clipboard sharing function, such as [Clip Sync on Windows](https://support.microsoft.com/en-us/windows/about-the-clipboard-in-windows-c436501e-985d-1c8d-97ea-fe46ddf338c6) or [Universal Clipboard on macOs](https://support.apple.com/guide/mac-help/copy-and-paste-between-devices-mchl70368996/mac), but it's not implemented in this program.
+* The built-in clipboard sharing function is incomplete, but it can be achieved with a [ClipSync app](https://github.com/windoze/clip-sync), or the OS's built-in clipboard sharing function, such as [Clip Sync on Windows](https://support.microsoft.com/en-us/windows/about-the-clipboard-in-windows-c436501e-985d-1c8d-97ea-fe46ddf338c6) or [Universal Clipboard on macOs](https://support.apple.com/guide/mac-help/copy-and-paste-between-devices-mchl70368996/mac), but it's not implemented in this program.

 ## TODO: